See a full list of WSU Kitsap Extension COVID-19 Resources, as well as an up-to-date statement on our office’s status.

-In Kitsap County the Master Gardener Educational program consists of an annual 12 week course that begins in January.
-Training is a combination of online and in-class study being held on Fridays, mid January through to mid April.
+In Kitsap County the Master Gardener Educational program consists of an annual course that begins in January.
+Training is a combination of online study and live lectures being held January through April.

 The Master Gardener core curriculum includes lectures in basic botany, horticulture, soil science, sustainable garden management, Integrated Pest Management (IPM), plant health care, pesticide safety, entomology, insect pest management, plant pathology, plant disease diagnosis and control, weed identification, and pruning.